-For a given supervised learning method, we compared the fit of 27 models as the average AUC from 10 rounds of 5-fold cross-validation.
-Cross-validation is an approach for estimating the average out-of-sample predictive error of a model by simulating out-of-sample data from the training data itself (Hastie, Tibshirani, and Friedman 2009).
-In a single round of k-fold cross-validation, the training data is divided into k blocks where the model is fit to k−1 blocks and the values of the kth block are predicted; this is then repeated for all combinations of blocks.
-Within each round, the predictive performance metrics is averaged across all folds.
+For a given supervised learning method, we compared the fit of 27 models as the average AUC from 10 rounds of five-fold cross-validation.
+Cross-validation is an approach for estimating the average out-of-sample predictive error of a model by simulating out-of-sample data from the training dataset itself (Hastie, Tibshirani, and Friedman 2009).
+In a single round of k-fold cross-validation, the training data are divided into k blocks where the model is fit to k−1 blocks and the values of the kth block are predicted.
+This is repeated for all combinations of blocks.
+Within each round, the predictive performance metrics are averaged across all folds.
 Finally, the predictive performance metric is the averaged across all rounds of k-fold cross-validation.
 This process was implemented using the R package caret (Kuhn 2013).

-For a given supervised learning method, the “best” trained model is that the highest mean AUC as estimated from 5-fold cross-validation.
+For a given supervised learning method, the “best” trained model is that with the highest mean AUC as estimated from 5-fold cross-validation.
 The selected or final model, however, is the next most parsimonious model that is within one standard error of the best model; this is a variant on the “one-standard error” rule from Hastie, Tibshirani, and Friedman (2009).

-Instead of relying on a single supervised learning method, we chose to use an ensemble of multiple approaches so that the congruence between the them could be used as a means of “support” for one conclusion or another.
-The supervised learning methods used here are described in Table [tab:methods].
-Each of these methods makes different assumptions, treat data differently, and can produce different qualities of classification results depending on the nature of the data (Hastie, Tibshirani, and Friedman 2009).